-The philosophy WILLIAM MILLER.
-OF
+OF WILLIAM MILLER.

 While Drakran philosophy is in ascendance today, many older works are still read and discussed throughout Lanjyr.
 Most popular are the writings of a clerical monk, William Miller, who in the run up to the Great Malice composed a treatise on hypocrisy, suggesting that it is better to admit you are uncertain of your beliefs than to act in contradiction with your stated values.
 The book, widely recognized as an attack on the Clergy, allegedly drove the monk to flee persecution.